Table of Contents

 Consult with an experienced family lawyer.

-In Texas, you can surf to tbls.org or to www.tafls.org to find an attorney who is Board Certified in Family Law by the Texas Board of Legal Specialization.
+In Texas, you can surf to tbls.org or www.tafls.org to find an attorney who is Board Certified in Family Law by the Texas Board of Legal Specialization.
 You can also find attorneys through the State Bar, or through www.AAML.org or www.IAFL.org.
 Sometimes, it takes more than one consultation to find an attorney with whom you are comfortable.

 Make sure your estate planning is up to date.

-Do you want someone you are enmeshed in litigation with to hold a durable financial power of attorney for you, or to make end of life decisions for you if you need surgery during the pendency of your divorce?
+Do you want someone you are enmeshed in litigation with to hold a durable financial power of attorney for you, or to make end-of-life decisions for you if you need surgery during the pendency of your divorce?

 Gather documentation.

-The ability to see the lay of the land—the metes and bounds of your estate – is very helpful.
-Look for the last two years’ tax returns including K1s, 1099s and W2s, the last three paystubs for each party, deeds, insurance policies (life, health, car), and two to three years’ of statements for retirement, pension, savings, checking, stock options, brokerage accounts and similar holdings.Separate Property.
 While all property in Texas is presumed to be community property, should your estate involve separate property claims, the burden of proof is squarely on the shoulders of the party claiming something as separate property to prove their claim.
 What did you bring to the marriage?
 What have you inherited or been gifted during the marriage?
 How can you prove those claims?
 Hunt and gather information and documents in support of your claims

 Credit Check.

-You may have some surprises; not to be gender laden, but I’ve had more than one case where one spouse has hidden credit card debt at a luxury store, and the other spouse is suddenly bankrolling other family members or others to the peril of the spouses.
+You may have some surprises; not to be gender laden, but I’ve had more than one case where one spouse has hidden credit card debt at a luxury store, and the other spouse is suddenly bankrolling other family members or others to the peril of the spouse.
 Use Dunn and Bradstreet or Experian to run a credit check.

 Mental Health Check.

-Divorce at 50+ is taxing financially, emotionally and in terms of time.
+Divorce at 50+ is taxing financially, emotionally, and in terms of time.
 Consider availing yourself of a mental health counselor and a financial counselor as sounding boards to help you make informed decisions.
-The settlement of your divorce is one of the biggest decisions you will ever make – be fair, but be driven by good business sense, not by emotion, and certainly not by vindictiveness.
+The settlement of your divorce is one of the biggest decisions you will ever make – be fair but be driven by good business sense, not by emotion, and certainly not by vindictiveness.
 This also translates to sometimes conceding some items, if your mental health is at stake, and you simply wish to remove yourself from a toxic relationship.

 Trial, Mediation, Collaboration.

 Most family law judges mandate mediation as a condition precedent to granting a trial setting.
 97% of cases settle out of court, either via mediation or direct negotiation.
 Most cases do not proceed to trial on a first trial setting – instead, it takes two or three settings, typically 3-4 months apart, for a judge to be amenable to a “special setting,” when the case will be guaranteed to proceed to trial.
 Do you want to enter into a collaborative law agreement?
 In Texas, those taking a collaborative law approach get up to two years after filing their original petition to finalize their case.
-A case to be tried to a jury should be resolved (in theory) within 18 months of filing, and a case to be tried to the court should be resolved (in theory) within 12 months of filing.
+A case to be tried by a jury should be resolved (in theory) within 18 months of filing, and a case to be tried by the court should be resolved (in theory) within 12 months of filing.

-If you are a Baby Boomer, you’ve lived through…
+If you are a Baby Boomer, you’ve lived through:

 -